ids/cluster-builder/README.md

 - Deploy [Ubuntu 24.04 LTS](https://ubuntu.com/blog/tag/ubuntu-24-04-lts) Kubernetes clusters on [Proxmox VE](https://www.proxmox.com/en/)

 A simple `ansible hosts` file describes the size and shape of the cluster, and `cluster-builder` does the rest.

+> Cluster-builder has moved to [Codeberg](https://codeberg.org/idstudios/cluster-builder), and you probably should too.
+If you are not viewing this on codeberg, it is likely out of date.

 ### Requirements